mishnit/daily-darshan/sequence-diagrams.md

     Pay->>Local: write payments.csv (UTR attached, still PENDING)  📝 LOCAL
     Web->>User: Received your UTR.
 Activates once an admin verifies.
-    Web->>Repo: Persist UTR and any failed acknowledgement atomically Web-->>Meta: 200 if persisted and reply succeeded; otherwise 503 Note over Web,Repo: Payment is NOT yet SUCCESS.
+    Web->>Repo: Persist UTR and any failed acknowledgement atomically Web-->>Meta: 200 if persisted and reply succeeded, otherwise 503 Note over Web,Repo: Payment is NOT yet SUCCESS.
 A UTR is not proof of payment.
 ```